 We decided to replace the front two burners; one 6” and one 8” since they were the most commonly used ones in our household.

-The best deal for GE / Hotpoint compatible replacements is from Amazon for a burner coil set of 4 by Kitchen Basics for about $37.
+The best option for GE / Hotpoint compatible replacements is from Amazon for a coil burner set of 4 by Kitchen Basics for about $39.
 They are made in the USA, are UL/CSA approved, have the same wattage, but have an extra turn.
 This should be ok since a longer heating element means more resistance, less current at the receptacles, and better heat distribution for your cookware.

 The smaller 6” burner from Kitchen Basics is 1500 watts, which is slightly higher wattage, but I assume all the wiring in the stove is rated for up to 2400 watts.